 The ASN is far and away the riskiest transaction for chargebacks.

 Its primary purpose is to provide tracking and packing information ahead of delivery.
-As seen above, Walmart explicitly mentions timely sending of ASNs as a key component of EDI compliance.
+As seen above, Walmart explicitly mentions the timely sending of ASNs as a key component of EDI compliance.

-Some of the most common elements included in an ASN are purchase order number, ship notice number, and the location where the product will be shipped.
+Some of the most common elements included in an ASN are the purchase order number, ship notice number, and the location where the product will be shipped.

 Beyond ASN errors, some other common reasons that B2B customers might execute an EDI chargeback to a vendor include:

 - Using the wrong carrier